eh-K/Alpha-Commander/README.md

 # Alpha-Commander
-Alpha Commander is an RTM tool that allows you to quickly access commands/map files for ANY Call of Duty build.
+Alpha Commander is an RTM tool that allows you to quickly access commands/map files for ANY Call of Duty build on Xbox 360.

-Found a build?
-Simply paste the Cbuf into the tool and launch functioning map files without having to wait for community patches.

-Growing list of every Cbuf_addText can be found [here!](https://github.com/bandito52/all-COD-cats)
+List of every Cbuf_addText can be found [HERE!](https://github.com/bandito52/all-COD-cats)

-This tool is currently only for RGH consoles running the JRPC plugin.
-Xenia version is currently out of the question.
+Supports RGH consoles running the JRPC plugin.

 ![image](etc/v1_00-Image.png)

 # Features
-Can currently:

-Simply paste the Cbuf
+> Simply paste the Cbuf_addText offset

-Load map files of either Campaign or Multiplayer
+>
+> Load any map files(that aren't broke)
+>

-Enter commands
+> Enter commands
+>

-Basic Photo Mode where all UI is toggable.
+> Photo Mode where all UI is toggable(Not recommended on retail builds)

 # Credits
 Heaventh - uint textbox entry conversion